- Small device that connects to the USB port to add functionality or connect devices, used for connectivity, security, or streaming.

 Streaming dongle

-Dongles such as Chromecast or Fire TV Stick allow you to turn regular TVs into Smart TVs, offering access to streaming services such as Netflix, YouTube or Amazon Prime.
-These devices plug directly into the TV's HDMI port and usually require additional power via USB.
+Dongles like Chromecast or Fire TV Stick allow you to transform regular TVs into Smart TVs, providing access to streaming services such as Netflix, YouTube, or Amazon Prime.
+These devices connect directly to the TV's HDMI port and typically require additional power via USB.

 USB security keys